- For other places with the same name, see Westport

 Westport is an attractive town in County Mayo on the west coast of Ireland, with a population of 6,900 in 2022.
 It was originally Cathair na Mart, "town of the beef cattle", a cattle-mart and trading port in an era when it was much easier to get around by sea than overland.
 That settlement was swept aside in 1780 to make way for Westport House and its grounds.
 A new planned town was laid out along the banks of the Carrowbeg River, and has been well-preserved since that time.

-The town has grown into a tourist resort.
-The tourist information centre is on Bridge St. Westport is the main base for exploring southwest Mayo and the islands of Clew Bay (141 of them at the latest count).
-Their attractions are therefore described on this page.
+Westport is the main base for exploring southwest Mayo and the islands of Clew Bay, so those attractions are described on this page.
 The area is mobbed on "Reek Sunday" at the end of July, when thousands of pilgrims ascend the mountain of Croagh Patrick.

 Get in

-[edit]Knock (NOC IATA) is the nearest airport but has few flights, see below for the occasional Bus 440.
+Knock (NOC IATA) is the nearest airport but has few flights.
 Consider flying into Dublin or Shannon then hiring a car, which you're going to need to tour the county.

-There are also three connections per day between Westport and Ballina, changing at Manulla Junction for a journey of around an hour.
+Change at Manulla Junction for Ballina, for a journey of around an hour.

-The 1 railway station is 500 m southwest of town on R330 Altamount St. Ticket office hours are erratic but there are ticket machines and toilets.
+1 Westport railway station is 500 m southwest of town on R330 Altamount St. There are ticket machines and toilets.

 There is no direct bus from Dublin.
 Bus 456 runs five times a day from Galway, inland via Headford, Shrule and Ballinrobe, taking 1 hr 40 min to Westport and continuing to Castlebar.
-There isn't a bus station in Westport, the main bus stop is on Mill St.
+The main bus stop in Westport is on Mill St.

 Bus 423 runs three times a day from Clifden in County Galway, taking 90 min via Letterfrack and Leenane to Westport.

 Bus 440 runs from Athlone via Roscommon, Knock village and airport, Charlestown and Castlebar to Westport.
-There are 4 M-Sa and two on Sunday.
+There are four M-Sa and two on Sunday.

 Get around